pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-galaad-rsstate.md

 - `name`: the reference name for the state declaration
 - `type`: the kind of resource archetype for this state declaration
-- `resource`: resource associated with this state declaration
+- `resource`: the resource associated with this state declaration
 - `method`: the access methods associated with this state declaration

 The `name` and `method` properties are optional.

+When `name` is not set, the name reference of the associated `State` object is automatically initialized by using the name of the decorated method.

 ## Parameters Restrictions